 The Office of the Dean of Student Affairs provides resources and education relating to issues of alcohol and drug use.
-Through training and programs, Meadow Davis, Associate Director of Student Affairs, and Whitney Hogan, Associate Director of Health Promotion, work to prevent alcohol and drug abuse on campus.
+Through training and programs, Meadow Davis, Director of Residential Life & Associate Dean of Student Affairs, and Christian van Loenen, Assistant Director of Health Promotion and Education, work to prevent alcohol and drug abuse on campus.
 They work in close collaboration with departments across the division of student affairs in order to reach this goal.

 In addition to community-focused alcohol education and prevention efforts, the Office of the Dean of Student Affairs coordinates with Health and Counseling Services to promote individual student wellbeing by supporting health decisions regarding alcohol and individual recovery support.